List of people who have walked across Australia: Gary Wilmot

 Wilmot devised a plan for a run/walk between his home course at Canning River via Adelaide, Melbourne, Canberra, and Sydney, visiting other parkrun courses where practical and finish in South Bank, Queensland.

 His aim to raise awareness and much-needed funds for the Heart Foundation was a success.
 His two-man support crew were Ben Sutton and Ols Nicholls.

 Gary left Perth on 16 May 2015, and arrived in Brisbane on 17 September 2015 with a celebratory "free 5k run" taking place on 19 September.

 John Olsen

-John walked diagonally across Australia to honour the memory of his late wife Vida, and to raise awareness and funds for leukodystrophy which claimed her life in 2014.
+John walked diagonally across Australia to honor the memory of his late wife Vida, and to raise awareness and funds for leukodystrophy which claimed her life in 2014.

 John departed from Cape York Peninsula on 31 March 2016, and trekked diagonally across Australia through Alice Springs before finishing in Cape Leeuwin on Christmas Eve 2016.

 In excess of $40k in donations was raised for Leukodystrophy Australia.

 Ashok Alexander

-Ashok Alexander, who is an IT professional and businessman by trade, decided to walk from Darwin to Canberra as part of his personal mission.
-He walked pulling a trolley and had been self-sufficient with food, water and shelter.
+Ashok Alexander, who is an IT professional and businessman by trade, decided to walk from Darwin to Canberra to "highlight unfair business practices".

 He took about five and a half-month to cover a distance of 4,032km made of 5,771,768 steps to finally reached Canberra Parliament House on 27 September 2017, to coincide with his older son's birthday, who also walked with him the initial three days.